z0d14c/WeatherUIApp/README.md

 ### Important Libraries
 * Bootstrap + Bootstrap Angular UI
   * Although there are various newer, "sexier" options, Bootstrap is tried and true and simple to implement.
-  One goal of this project is to have as simple/non-existent a back-end as possible; CSS libraries such as Semantic UI benefit more from additional Gulp scripting for theming and configuration, which I wanted to avoid.
+  One goal of this project is to have as minimal a back-end as possible; CSS libraries such as Semantic UI benefit more from additional Gulp scripting for theming and configuration, which I wanted to avoid.
    Finally, the Bootstrap Angular UI is well established and useful.
 * Karma / Jasmine